carun/carun.github.io/content/essays/2026-05-18-familiarity-fallacy.md

 ## So

 Next time you catch yourself saying you **know** something or someone well enough to read their deeper motives, stop and check: do you actually understand them, or have you just gotten used to them?
-Asking yourself that question is the first step toward real knowledge.
-It's slow at first, but it compounds, and what it compounds into is worth the wait.
+That question is the first step toward real knowledge.